 Since 2011, Goshen College has made significant upgrades to campus in order to be a safer and more secure place to work and learn.
-Recently, we installed additional security cameras to improve public safety and to help combat crime and vandalism on our campus.
+Recently, we continue to install security cameras to improve public safety and to help combat crime and vandalism on our campus.
 In an effort to be more transparent about where our cameras are placed and their purpose, we’ve created this webpage to help address questions and concerns from the campus community.

 We have a large campus in consideration to our student population and campus safety officer coverage.
 Theft and vandalism cost Goshen College and its students a great deal of money each year and continues to be a threat to campus safety.
 In recent years, students, faculty, and staff have become more aware of these threats and have requested that we install more security cameras to improve campus safety.